 Also, if you want a smaller throat hit, variable wattage and temperature control devices are great, because you can easily decrease the power and get a smoother hit.

-The same advice carries over to TC mods such as the Smok Morph 219.
-When you get right down to it, the temperature of your coil is the key thing you’re affecting when you adjust the wattage, so if you have a TC mod, then you’ll be able to dial in the right throat hit even more easily.
+The same advice carries over to TC mods like the Innokin Kroma A. When you get right down to it, the temperature of your coil is the key thing you’re affecting when you adjust the wattage, so if you have a TC mod, then you’ll be able to dial in the right throat hit even more easily.

 In the survey, there wasn’t a clear relationship between device choice and throat hit like there was for VG:PG ratio or nicotine.
 However, we asked the vapers about their first setup and their current one, and this gives some insight into how power impacts throat hit.

 When the vapers started, basic tank systems were the most commonly-used devices.
 At this point, the vapers who got a strong throat hit were more likely to use higher-PG and higher-nicotine e-juice, with 16 to 20 mg/ml being the most common choice.